 Royalty Payments: The Company has entered into agreements that provide for royalty payments based on a percentage of sales with certain minimum guaranteed amounts.
 These royalties are accrued based upon historical sales rates adjusted for current sales trends by customers.
-Royalty expense is included in cost of sales and amounted to \$6.8 million and \$6.9 million for fiscal years 2013 and 2012, respectively.
+Royalty expense is included in cost of products sold and amounted to \$7.5 million and \$6.8 million for fiscal years 2014 and 2013, respectively.

 Advertising Costs: The Company's advertising costs are primarily associated with cooperative advertising arrangements with certain of the Company's customers and are recognized using the straight-line method based upon aggregate annual estimated amounts for these customers, with periodic adjustments to the actual amounts of authorized agreements.
-Advertising expense is included in marketing and administrative expenses in the accompanying consolidated statements of income and amounted to \$790,000 and \$1.0 million for fiscal years 2013 and 2012, respectively.
+Advertising expense is included in other marketing and administrative expenses in the accompanying consolidated statements of income and amounted to \$747,000 and \$790,000 for fiscal years 2014 and 2013, respectively.

 Depreciation and Amortization: The accompanying consolidated balance sheets reflect property, plant and equipment, and certain intangible assets at cost less accumulated depreciation or amortization.
 The Company capitalizes additions and improvements and expenses maintenance and repairs as incurred.
-Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, which are three to eight years for property, plant and equipment, and one to sixteen years for intangible assets other than goodwill.
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets, which are three to eight years for property, plant and equipment, and one to twenty years for intangible assets other than goodwill.
 The Company amortizes improvements to its leased facilities over the term of the lease or the estimated useful life of the asset, whichever is shorter.